abs-platform/abs-software/CODING_STYLE.md

     (except in the extension) and the header file should include all libraries and external headers.
 The source files should contain only one #include directive (see 5.10 for more information).
- 2. Header files must contain ALL constants, macros, type definitions, and global function prototypes and variables.
+ 2. Header files must contain **all** constants, macros, type definitions, and global function prototypes and variables.
 The preferred header structure is as follows: